weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

 7. At this point, you want to log into Alex Wilber’s Outlook mailbox in Microsoft 365 to verify he received the email from Allan Yoo’s on-premises mailbox.
 You then want to send a reply from Alex’s Microsoft 365 mailbox back to Allan’s on-premises mailbox.
 ‎
-‎**IMPORTANT:** Since you already have Allan’s mailbox open in Internet Explorer, you CANNOT open Alex’s mailbox in another tab in the same IE session.
+‎**IMPORTANT:** Since you already have Allan’s mailbox open in Edge browser, you CANNOT open Alex’s mailbox in another tab in the same IE session.
 Doing so will block email from Allan’s on-premises account from being sent to Alex’s Microsoft 365 account. **Therefore, you must start an InPrivate Browsing session and then open Alex’s mailbox in that session.**
 ‎
-‎To open an InPrivate Browsing session, right select the **Internet Explorer** icon on the taskbar and in the menu, select **Start InPrivate Browsing**.
+‎To open an InPrivate Browsing session, right select the **Edge browser** icon on the taskbar and in the menu, select **Start InPrivate Browsing**.
 This will open a new, InPrivate IE session that is separate from the IE session that contains the tab with Allan’s mailbox.
 ‎
 ‎Maximize the InPrivate browser window and enter the following URL: **https://portal.office.com**
 ‎